Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Introduction

 \subsection{Contribution}

-In this work, to tackle the aforementioned generalization issues of classical NNs, we introduce a novel PiNN architecture, dubbed PCNN, which includes existing knowledge on the physics of the system at its core, with an application to building zone temperature modeling.
-The introduction of prior knowledge in the models essentially works as an inductive bias, such that the models do not need to learn everything from data, but only what we cannot easily characterize a priori.
+\rText{In this work, t}\nText{T}o tackle the aforementioned generalization issues of classical NNs, we introduce a novel PiNN architecture, dubbed PCNN, which includes existing knowledge on the physics of the system at its core, with an application to building zone temperature modeling.
+The introduction of prior knowledge \rText{in the models} essentially works as an inductive bias, such that \rText{the models}\nText{PCNNs} do not need to learn everything from data, but only what we cannot easily characterize a priori.